lttn-16/profile-card/README.md

 In this challenge, I use HTML CSS and Bootstrap.

-From this challenge, I've learned many things:
+From this challenge, I've learned:

-- Use Bootstrap card.
 - Use background-image to make the background behind.

 Thank you for reading! 😊